ken-inoue/lab_protocols/PCR_for_Genotyping.md

 PCR products can be checked by agarose gel electrophoresis.

 ### Notes
-See "Fragment Analysis" procedure for further instructions on analysis of amplified products.
+See [Fragment Analysis](Frag_analysis.md) procedure for next steps for processing of PCR products